RodrigoTorazo/olist-ecommerce-analytics/README.md

 ### 1. Prioritize High-Performing Categories

-Since 40.27% of revenue is concentrated in just 5 categories, these categories should be prioritized in seller acquisition, inventory availability, and promotional planning. **Suggested success metric:** track revenue share of top 5 categories quarter-over-quarter to confirm growth isn't cannibalizing the broader catalog.
+Since 40.27% of GMV is concentrated in just 5 categories, these categories should be prioritized in seller acquisition, inventory availability, and promotional planning.

+**Suggested success metric:** track the GMV share of the top 5 categories quarter-over-quarter to confirm that growth is not coming at the expense of the broader catalog.

 ### 2. Monitor Regional Logistics Performance

-States with delivery times or delay rates above the 8.11% average should be flagged for root-cause investigation (seller location, shipping distance, carrier performance). **Suggested success metric:** reduce late-delivery rate in the worst-performing states to within 2 points of the national average within two quarters.
+States with delivery times or delay rates above the 8.11% average should be flagged for root-cause investigation, including seller location, shipping distance, and carrier performance.

+**Suggested success metric:** reduce the late-delivery rate in the worst-performing states to within 2 percentage points of the national average within two quarters.

 ### 3. Investigate Extreme Delivery Delays

 Extreme delays (~1% of deliveries) are rare but linked to the sharpest review-score drops.

-Monitoring by state, seller, and category can help isolate recurring failure points. **Suggested success metric:** cut the extreme-delay rate in half, given its disproportionate impact on the 2.57 average score for late orders.
+Monitoring by state, seller, and category can help isolate recurring failure points.

+**Suggested success metric:** cut the extreme-delay rate in half, given its disproportionate impact on the 2.57 average score for late orders.

 ### 4. Reduce Seller Concentration Risk

-With the top 10% of sellers generating 67.56% of sales, the marketplace carries meaningful concentration risk — losing a handful of top sellers could materially impact revenue. **Suggested success metric:** grow the sales share of mid-tier sellers (deciles 2–5) by a target percentage over the next year to diversify the base.
+With the top 10% of sellers generating 67.56% of sales, the marketplace carries meaningful concentration risk — losing a handful of top sellers could materially impact sales.

+**Suggested success metric:** grow the sales share of mid-tier sellers (deciles 2–5) by a target percentage over the next year to diversify the seller base.

 ---